 - Federal and state incentives for new small businesses

 What services cannot be provided by the Rural Law Initiative?

 Although the Rural Law Initiative can help with a limited scope of services, we cannot represent a participant in a legal matter before a court or other tribunal.
 Where necessary, the Rural Law Initiative will connect business owners with local practitioners to represent the businesses in a more comprehensive capacity.

 Participation and Eligibility.

-If you are interested in participating in the Rural Law Initiative please fill out our intake survey.
+If you are interested in participating in the Rural Law Initiative please complete the online registration by clicking the blue box at the top-right of this page.
 Because the Rural Law Initiative is a federally funded program, not all business may be eligible to participate in the program.
 The Government Law Center will reach out to those participants who do not meet eligibility standards to guide them to other free or low cost legal resources.